looker-open-source/sdk-codegen/python/README.rst

 sample project setup
 ====================

-Install python 3.8.
-We highly recommend using
-`pyenv <https://github.com/pyenv/pyenv#installation>`_ to install different versions of python.
+Install python: we'll use 3.8 for this tutorial.
+We highly recommend using `pyenv <https://github.com/pyenv/pyenv#installation>`_ to install different versions of python.
 Mac users should use `homebrew <https://brew.sh/>`_ to install pyenv: